ckevar/h264-splitter/README.md

 00000000: 0000 0167 42c0 1fda 0320 4df9 61000003  ...gB....
 M.a...
 ```
 your file has a **001** header starters
+##### on Mc or Windows
+I recomend you to use a binary reader and check the first line

 ## Running the tests
 For running the splitter